cosmos/evm/README.md

 **Please note**: This repo is undergoing changes in preparation for a new audit.
 After this audit we will cut a v0 release, targeting late Q2/ early Q3.
 Some breaking changes might occur.
-While the original evmOS repo is currently being used in roduction on a few chains without fault, Interchain Labs will only mark the Cosmos EVM repository as stable with a v1 release after the audit, key stability features and benchmarking are completed.
+While the original evmOS repo is currently being used in production on a few chains without fault, Interchain Labs will only mark the Cosmos EVM repository as stable with a v1 release after the audit, key stability features and benchmarking are completed.

 **Visit the official documentation for Cosmos EVM**: [evm.cosmos.network](https://evm.cosmos.network/)